louis-e/arnis/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.
+Please also provide the --bbox input parameters you used so we can reproduce the issue.